 When do Practices and the Games Start?

-Practices will begin in early to mid-February depending on the division.
+Practices will begin in late January to early February depending on the division.
 Games are expected to start in late February.

 Del Mar Little League is a leadership organization using the game of baseball as our vehicle.
 Our goal is to provide an opportunity for all children to have fun while learning and developing in the sport of baseball.
-We provide several levels of play in order to meet the needs of the community that we serve.
-Below is a list of divisions that we are offering for the 2022 season.
+We provide several levels of play in order to meet the needs of the community Below is a listing of divisions that we are offering for the 2022 season.
 Time commitments provided are based on the ability to have games and access to fields.
 Prior to the start of games, Managers will be holding practices on Saturday and depending on the level of play and availability of fields one to two practices during the week.
 PLEASE READ THE DESCRIPTIONS CAREFULLY and contact the Player Agent at

 if you are considering requesting that your child play DOWN in a lower division due to safety or ability concerns.

-Juniors and Possibly Intermediate Division – All 13- and 14-year-olds
+Juniors and Intermediate Division – All 13- and 14-year-olds

-These divisions are for ALL 13- and 14-year-olds.
-Relatively competitive baseball played on a field with a distance of 60’ for the mound and 90’ for the bases for Juniors and 50' for the mound and 70' base paths for Intermediate.
+Both divisions are relatively competitive baseball played on a field with a distance of 60’ for the mound and 90’ for the bases for Juniors and 50' for the mound and 70' base paths for Intermediate.
 Teams will play most of their games with other leagues with a good amount of the games conducted at the fields in Encinitas.
 Coaches draft teams in order to create parity.

-Rookie – 8-year-oldswere not placed on a AA team, and all 7-year-olds who want to play in this division.
-No League Age 6-year-olds will be placed in the division.
+Rookie – 8-year-olds not on a AA team, and all 7-year-olds who want to play in this division.
+No League Age 6-year-olds will be placed in Rookie.

 This division will focus on player development and expand on the skills developed in Coach Pitch.
-Game scores an standings are not kept.
+Game scores and standings are not kept.
 This division is an instructional league for League Ages 7 & 8.
 Objectives are to teach players to play as a team and bat and field effectively.
 Balls pitched to Batters will be done by a Pitching Machine.
 Players who sign up on time for this division will generally be placed on teams with some players from their school or This division will generally include one practice and one game per week.

 Coach Pitch – All remaining 7-year-olds and all 6-year-olds who want to be in this division.
-No League Age 5-year-olds will be placed play in this division.
-Players that are Little League Age 5 that played in T-ball the year before will repeat T-Ball.
+No League Age 5-year-olds will be placed in Coach Pitch including players that might have been placed in T-ball or higher previously.

 Our Coach Pitch Division is a little bit higher level of play than T-Ball.
 Players play all positions during the season and players are rotated so no player plays more than one inning at any one position during a game.
 Coaches pitch the ball from a safe distance from the batter’s box.
 There are no strikeouts or walks and each batter must hit a fair ball during his/her at-bat.
 If a player does not hit the ball after 6 pitches, players will hit from the tee.
 This division will include one practice and one game per week.
 Six-year-old playersd Players who sign up on time for this division will generally be placed on teams with some players from their school or neighborhood.

-This is our standard T-Ball Division.
-It is an introductory level of play and the league tries to keep the teams at 9 to 10 players each.
+T-Ball is an introductory level of play and the league tries to keep the teams at 9 to 10 players each.
 Players play all positions during the season and all players are in the field each inning.
-Managers will rotate players so that each player plays a different position each inning.
+Managers will rotate players so that each player plays a different position in each inning.
 Each team will bat through their entire lineup each inning.
 Teams have only one combined practice and game that is held on Saturday only.
 The combined time is between 90 to 120 minutes.
 Players who sign up on time for this division will generally be placed on teams with some players from their school or neighborhood.